shaunpsauer/Actuals/README_v2_STANDALONE.md

-# SAP to HeavyBid Converter v2.0 - Standalone Edition
+# SAP to HeavyBid Converter v2.1 - With SAP GUI Automation

+## 🎉 What's New in v2.1

+**SAP GUI Automation!** Export data directly from SAP without manually running VBA scripts first!

+### New Features
+- ✅ **Automated SAP Export** - Connect to SAP GUI and export data automatically
+- ✅ **Smart Login Detection** - Detects if you're logged into SAP and can launch SAP Logon if needed
+- ✅ **Seamless Workflow** - Export from SAP → Transform to HeavyBid in one step
+- ✅ **Fallback Support** - Still works with existing export files if SAP automation isn't available

 ## 🎉 What's New in v2.0

 **No external Excel file required!** All WBS operations data is now embedded directly in the Python scripts.

-### Simple Two-File Setup
+### Simple Setup
-You only need:
+You need:
 1. ✅ `sap_to_heavybid.py` - Main transformation script
-2. ✅ `wbs_operations_mapper.py` - WBS operations dictionary (embedded data)
+2. ✅ `reference_data.py` - WBS operations dictionary (embedded data)
+3. ✅ `sap_automation.py` - SAP GUI automation module (optional, for automated exports)

 **That's it!** No more `Gas_Transmission_WBS_and_Operations_Dictionary_REFERENCE.xlsx` needed.